Doctorate of Education in Educational Leadership

 - Transcripts from all previous colleges and universities including any additional certification program(s).
 Note: a master's degree in education or a related field is required.

-- Current resume or curriculum vitae including current/past leadership positions, specific leadership responsibilities
+- Current resume or curriculum vitae including current/past leadership positions, specific leadership responsibilities and experiences.

 - Applicants must hold positions which would require a certificate in administration or supervision.